 On today’s date in 1609, English explorer Henry Hudson reached the Grand Banks, south of Newfoundland, on De Halve Maen (The Half Moon).

-Hudson eventually made landfall near present-day LaHave, N.S. before reaching the river that bears his name in September 1609.
-Working for the Dutch East India Company, he was searching for the Northwest Passage—a water route linking the Atlantic Ocean and Pacific Ocean through North America.
+Hudson eventually made landfall near present-day LaHave, N.S., before reaching the river that now bears his name in September 1609.
+Working for the Dutch East India Company, he was searching for the Northwest Passage—a water route linking the Atlantic Ocean and the Pacific Ocean through North America.

 Though the river was noted by Italian explorer Giovanni da Verrazzano nearly a century earlier, it was Hudson who explored it in detail.
 He also identified Manhattan Island as a prime location for agriculture.